google/trillian/docs/storage/storage.md

 ## Map Storage

+NOTE: Initial outline documentation.
+A more complete documentation for maps will follow later.

 Maps are instances of a sparse Merkle tree where most of the nodes are not present.
 For more details on how this assists an implementation see the [Revocation Transparency](https://github.com/google/trillian/blob/master/docs/RevocationTransparency.pdf) document.